Frequently Asked Questions

 How much will it cost?
 How is the Red Line funded?

-The Baltimore Red Line will cost $2.5 billion in “year of expenditure” dollars to build.
-“Year of expenditure” means that inflation has been taken into account.
+The Baltimore Red Line will cost $2.6 billion in "year of expenditure" dollars to build.
+"Year of expenditure" means that inflation has been taken into account.
 This cost includes construction of the tracks on the surface and in tunnels, rail cars, a maintenance building, and professional services like engineering, inspection, and insurance.
 The MTA will submit an application to the Federal Transit Administration for funding from its New Starts Program.
 If awarded, New Starts funding would pay up to 50-percent of the project.
-The State of Maryland would be responsible for the other 50-percent of construction costs.
+The Red Line will be built with a combination of local, state, federal, and private funds.
+With the passage of the Transportation Infrastructure Investment Act of 2013, the Governor and legislature have demonstrated a funding commitment to construct the Red Line.

 Will property be needed to build the Baltimore Red Line?